 - 1 medium sweet potato, cubed (approx. 3 heaping cups, 425 g)

 - 1 tbsp each fresh rosemary and thyme or 1 tsp each dried rosemary and thyme

 - 1 cup uncooked green or brown lentils

-- 2 1/4 cups vegetable broth or water
+- 2 1/4 cups vegetable broth or water, for cooking lentils

 - 2 tbsp balsamic vinegar

 - 2 tbsp pure maple syrup or raw honey

 - Chop all the veggies and spread on baking trays in a single layer.
 You may need 2 or 3 trays depending on the size.
 Drizzle them with the 1 tsp of olive oil (if it’s easier, add all the chopped veggies to a large bowl and toss with the oil and spices, then add to trays) and sprinkle over the rosemary and thyme.
 Add a pinch of salt and pepper as well.
 Use your hands to mix them all up until they’re well-coated.

 - Roast the veggies in the oven for 35-40 minutes until tender and browned.